ondemandenv/ondemandenv.github.io/articles/emperor-new-cluster-cross-cloud-kubernetes-lie.md

 The ultimate irony: **organizations pursuing multi-cloud portability often end up more locked-in than those that embrace cloud-native services directly**.
 They become dependent on complex abstraction layers, specialized tooling, and the expertise required to maintain the illusion of portability.

+*For a deep technical analysis of why declarative infrastructure promises are fundamentally broken, see [The Fundamental Impossibility of Declarative Infrastructure](/articles/fundamental-impossibility-declarative-infrastructure/).*

 ---

 ## The New Gatekeepers: How Ops Hijacked the SDLC